mattgrilli/bjc/README.md

 ## Overview

-This is an advanced implementation of the classic casino game Blackjack, built with HTML, CSS, and JavaScript.
+This is an implementation of the classic casino game Blackjack, built with HTML, CSS, and JavaScript.
 The game features a sleek user interface, realistic chip betting, and adherence to standard Blackjack rules.

 ![image](https://github.com/user-attachments/assets/8656fd9a-b94f-4fac-89e7-6ba89b472ef7)